 Time magazine printed an article in 2015, which highlighted specific foods that could provide particular nutrients.
 The Daily Mail also had an article about what real foods to take instead of intaking a vitamin.

-Harvard University presented this helpful guide from a nutrition seminar held there in 2013.
-It goes into some detail about why people may think they need a multivitamin, its effects on some disease prevention and finally a list of suggested eating and drinking habits to follow.
+Harvard University presented a helpful guide from a nutrition seminar held there in 2013.
+It goes into some detail about why people may think they need a multivitamin and a list of suggested eating and drinking habits to follow.

-The price for Ritual’s multivitamin product is not beyond what is available on the market.
-Also, the vitamins that contained within are probably quite beneficial for young women who may wish to be or are pregnant.
-So if you choose to purchase and use Ritual’s multivitamin, we think that one could do far worse when it comes to shopping around for a multivitamin.
+The price for Ritual Vitamins is not beyond what is available on the market.
+So if you choose to purchase and use Ritual Vitamins, we think that one could do far worse when it comes to shopping around for a multivitamin.

-Finally, if you do take a supplement, it is important to remember it is just that – a supplement.
+Finally, if you do take a supplement, it is essential to remember it is just that – a supplement.
 It should not be a replacement for proper diet and exercise.